phyushin/products-microservice/readme.md

 ## How to run

-There are multiple way you can run this project for local development.
+There are multiple ways you can run this project for local development.

-First make sure to copy the contents of .env.example to .env before any of these steps.
+First make sure to copy the contents of `.env.example` to `.env` before any of these steps.
 And Create a file under the `database` folder called `database.sqlite` if it does not already exist.

 ### PHP Built-in Server
 If you plan on using PHP's built-in web server to test this do the following: